Does My Dog Need a Pet Pool?

 Keep Pool Time Safe and Enjoyable

-Finally, be sure to empty the pool of water when your dog is done enjoying it, so it can properly dry out and stay mildew-free.
+Finally, be sure to empty the pool when your dog is done enjoying it, so it can properly dry out and stay mildew-free.
 The K&H Pet Pool features a drain plug, making draining the pool super easy.
 Emptying the pool will also eliminate the chance that other animals or children will approach the pool unattended.
 A simple cleanup means the pool will be ready for more fun tomorrow.

 1. The Humane Society of the United States.
 “Keep pets safe in the heat." https://www.humanesociety.org/resources/keep-pets-safe-heat